katrinab2727/cse15l-lab-reports/lab3.md

 technical/plos/journal.pbio.0020223.txt:        Watson-Crick base pairing, the proximity of the synthetic reactive groups elevates their
 ```

-The `grep -i` command searches for a string with case insensitvity in the given file.
-You can also use `grep -ri` to search recursively with case insentivity, which is helpful since the string can be capitalized at the start of a sentence.
+The `grep -i` command searches for a string with case insensitvity in the given file, which is helpful since the string can be capitalized at the start of a sentence.
+You can also use `grep -ri` to search recursively with case insentivity.

 Source: https://www.geeksforgeeks.org/grep-command-in-unixlinux/